nxt-insurance/nxt_http_client/README.md

     end
   end

+  # Will be called before fire so you can reconfigure your handler before fire
   before_fire do |client, request, handler|
-    # Will be called before fire
     handler.on!(200) do |response|
-      # reconfigure your handler before fire
+      # ...
     end
   end

-  after_fire do |client, request, response, result, error|
   # Will be called after fire.
 You probably want to return the result here in order for your code
   # to be able to access the result from the response handler from before.
   # In case one of the response handler callbacks raises an error
   # after fire will has access to it and you may want to reraise the error in that case.

+  after_fire do |client, request, response, result, error|
     if error
       raise error
     else